 Tips For Parents Of Children With Asperger Syndrome

 As a parent, you should not shelter your child from settings and situations that might set them off.
-It is better to expose them little by little to the social situation.
+It is better to expose them little by little to social situations.
 This will help you and your child to work through different social situations and improve their behavior over time.

 You and your child will learn to navigate different social situations while dealing with Asperger syndrome.
 Also, you should learn about the different triggers that set your child off.
 This allows you to prepare with the necessary mechanisms to diffuse those triggers or prevent inappropriate behaviors.